libretro/docs/docs/development/shader/slang-shaders.md

 ### Deduce shader inputs by reflection

 We want to have as much useful information in the shader source as possible.
-We want to avoid having to explicitly write out metadata in shaders whereever we can The biggest hurdle to overcome is how we describe our pipeline layout.
+We want to avoid having to explicitly write out metadata in shaders wherever we can.
+The biggest hurdle to overcome is how we describe our pipeline layout.
 The pipeline layout contains information about how we access resources such as uniforms and textures.

-There are three main types of inputs in this shader system.
+There are six main types of inputs in this shader system.

  - Texture samplers (sampler2D)
  - Look-up textures for static input data